Avoid the error behavior when you obfuse an assembly that uses a class in the System.Xml namespace in Dotfuscator

 Write code to use classes that belong to the System.Xml namespace.
-Here, we use the "XmlDocument" and "XmlNode" classes as follows:
+Here we use the classes of "XmlDocument" and "XmlNode" as follows.

 using System.Windows;